ALL

 • Always supervise your child or skate with them.

-• Skate with your head up to prevent an injury (especially when you’re heading towards the boards).
+• Skate with your head up to prevent an injury, especially when you’re heading towards the boards.

 • Warm up and stretch before you skate, practise, or play hockey.
-It’s important to cool down and stretch afterwards.
+It’s also important to cool down and stretch afterwards.
 Stay in shape by doing strength, flexibility, and endurance training all year.

 • Help your child learn to play hockey by the rules.